 We are truly concerned about your wellbeing and will be very happy if you come to us.
 We will be happy to give you the information you so desire and carry out your diagnosis.
 We are available 24/7, so visit us at Suite E, 117a Harley St, Marylebone, London W1G 6AT or call at 020 71830244.
 We will be expecting you.

-Blood London have been providing Liver Function Tests on a self-referral basis to patients in Central and Greater London for over 20 years.
+Blood London have been providing Private Liver Function Test London on a self-referral basis to patients in Central and Greater London for over 20 years.
 Simply walk-in weekdays between 9am and 6pm or on weekends between 10am and 2pm, to have your blood taken by a highly experienced professional in our private, Harley Street clinic using some of the best labs in europe.

 Please note that when ordering blood tests on a self-request basis, we will forward you the laboratory report without note or comment from our doctors unless you are under their care.